 From the time that our volunteers arrive at the airport to the end of their placement we have a great support system in place.
-There is a coordinator and national support team on hand at all times to assist volunteers on a day to day basis, as well as senior management in country just a phone call away.
+There is a support team on hand at all times to assist volunteers on a daily basis, as well as senior management in country, which are never more than a phone call away.

 Is there funding available?